mistakia/nano-community/docs/introduction/advantages.md

 ### Nano is deterministic

 Transactions achieve irreversible finality.
-Once a transaction achieves a quorum of support, it is final and can not be reversed.
+Once a transaction achieves a quorum of support, it is settled.

-In contrast, Bitcoin transactions have probabilistic finality; the chance of a transaction being reversed decreases every 10 minutes with the release of a new block.

 ### Nano is ultrafast

-Typically, Nano transactions fully settle in under one second, oftentimes around 300ms.
+Typically, Nano transactions settle in under one second, oftentimes around 300ms.
 Prior to final votes (v22), it was able to settle in around 100ms.

 It takes Bitcoin transactions about one hour to reach a <a href="https://bitcoil.co.il/Doublespend.pdf" target="_blank">0.1% chance</a> of potentially being reversed.

 Traditional bank transfers, using ACH and Swift, can take anywhere from 1-3 days to settle.
 Real-Time Gross Settlement (RTGS) systems are available only for banks and can only be used domestically as they are operated by central banks.

+Nano may be the fastest cross-border settlement network in existence.

-### Nano is controlled by its holders
+### Nano is controlled only by its holders

 Nano is secured and controlled by Nano holders, as they have exclusive control over the delegation of their voting weight.
 Node operators, nor developers, nor any other entities have any ability to overrule the will of Nano holders.